YoloDev/YoloDev.Expecto.TestSdk/README.md

 > See https://aka.ms/vstest-runsettings-arguments for more information on RunSettings arguments.
 > Example: dotnet test -- MSTest.DeploymentEnabled=false MSTest.MapInconclusiveToFailed=True

-Many of the [ExpectoConfig](https://github.com/haf/expecto#the-config) settings are settable throughusing the CLI or .runsettings file.
+Many of the [ExpectoConfig](https://github.com/haf/expecto#the-config) settings are settable via the CLI or using a .runsettings file.
 This test adapter uses the naming from Expecto's [CLI arguments](https://github.com/haf/expecto#main-argv--how-to-run-console-apps) (without the leading `--`), namespaced with `Expecto.`.
 Additionally, any args that are switches must take a boolean value.

 #### RunSettings Example: